Jason Webley: Flotsam River Circus

 In 2017, Webley began organizing a floating circus on the Willamette River.
 After his father became ill the project was delayed for two years.
-In the summer of 2019, the Flotsam River Circus finally set sail from Corvallis, Oregon after performing at the Oregon Country Fair.
+In the summer of 2019, the Flotsam River Circus finally set sail from Corvallis, Oregon, after performing at the Oregon Country Fair.
 Shows were performed at waterfront parks with a homemade barge serving as the stage.
-In August of 2021 the circus set sail again with a series of performances in the greater Seattle area.
+In August 2021 the circus set sail again with a series of performances in the greater Seattle area.
 During the summer of 2022, the circus floated down the San Joaquin River in Northern California performing in towns such as Walnut Grove and Bethel Island as well as cities like Sacramento, Oakland, and San Francisco.

+In August and September 2023, Flotsam performed more than 30 shows along the Mississippi River between Minneapolis and St. Louis.
+The troupe put on free performances across 5 states, attracting crowds hundreds or even thousands to waterfront parks, marinas, and boat ramps.
+Unlike some previous performances, most shows were sanctioned by local governments.
+The tour received significant community support and coverage in local media.
+Webley cited the works of Mark Twain as an inspiration for the project.

+In 2025, Webley led his sixth tour aboard the Flotsam River raft, with a focus on New York.
+The tour took place along the Erie Canal during the bicentennial celebration.
+The tour would take a month and a half and have 32 stops, with multiple shows at some of the stops.

 Collaborations

 Webley has announced that there will be a series of 11 collaborative projects between him and his songwriter friends, and each recording will be limited to 1,111 numbered copies.
 He has thus far collaborated with Jay Thompson, Andru Bemis, Reverend Peyton, and Sxip Shirey.

 In September 2007, Webley collaborated with Amanda Palmer to release Evelyn Evelyn's debut EP Elephant Elephant via Webley's Eleven Records.

 After a December 2007 concert at Hampshire College, Webley and Hampshire student Professor Science collaborated on a song about mittens known as "The Mitten Opera".
 Webley repeated this tradition the following two nights, first after a concert at Bard College, where he and a group of students collaborated on a song called "Clown Car to Mulberry", then at Sarah Lawrence College, where Webley and almost the entire audience performed the hardcore punk-inspired "Bad Milk".
 All three songs are available on YouTube.

-At a concert at The Saint in Asbury Park, New Jersey in January 2009, Webley was joined on stage by Calamity Menagerie to perform "Ways To Love" and "Quite Contrary" – a song he rarely plays at live shows.
+At a concert at The Saint in Asbury Park, New Jersey, in January 2009, Webley was joined on stage by Calamity Menagerie to perform "Ways To Love" and "Quite Contrary" – a song he rarely plays at live shows.

 In December 2011, Webley announced the intention to make his back catalogue available as paid downloads online on the website BandCamp.

 In February 2018, Webley announced the release of the new Amanda Palmer music video "Judy Blume" which he directed.